bencetaro/bencetaro/README.md

 - 2017: Learned C++ as first programming language
 - 2018: Switched to Python for GIS application development
 - 2019: Made my diploma work about DL and Object Detection
 - 2020-2023: Working as a GIS analyst.
 Also doing work in SQL, Python.
-Learned basics of Linux.
-Made some machine learning projects in Pytorch and Tensorflow.
+Made some machine learning projects and learned a lot more about statistics.
 - 2023: Tensorflow Developer Certificate ⚡ [link](https://www.credential.net/2fe2aedd-a7a7-43d9-bc19-767565c33a04)
 - 2024: Working as ML developer
 - 2025: Finished my studies in ELTE as *Mathematics expert in data analytics and machine learning* 🎓